andy0427s/linebotTeacher/README.md

 Allows a teacher to view audio recordings sent by students via LINE

+### Use case for students:

+1. Select the question they would like to upload
 ![images](https://github.com/andy0427s/linebotTeacher/blob/main/imgs/Picture1.png)

 ![images](https://github.com/andy0427s/linebotTeacher/blob/main/imgs/Picture2.png)

+2. Start the recording

 ![images](https://github.com/andy0427s/linebotTeacher/blob/main/imgs/Picture3.png)

+3. The system receives the recording from students and give feedback

 ![images](https://github.com/andy0427s/linebotTeacher/blob/main/imgs/Picture4.png)

+### Use case for teachers

+1. In the remove/edit page, they can do the CRUD operations to the students homework if they think the autograde given by the system should be revaluated.

 ![images](https://github.com/andy0427s/linebotTeacher/blob/main/imgs/Picture5.png)

+2. In the review page, they can review student's homework manually.
+3.
 ![images](https://github.com/andy0427s/linebotTeacher/blob/main/imgs/Picture6.png)

 ![images](https://github.com/andy0427s/linebotTeacher/blob/main/imgs/Picture7.png)

 ## Documentation